simpleanalytics/docs/_docs/55_events/01-introduction.md

 ## Install embed script

 To start working with events you need to first install the events embed script.
-This script includes the normal page view functionality, so **do not include them both**.
+This script includes the normal page view functionality, so **do not include both at the same time**.

 {% comment %}
 ```html